emdroid/emdroid.github.io/_posts/2020-10-31-zfs-raid-over-different-drives.md

 As you can see, those disks are of very different manufacturers, sizes and formats.

-The 3 x 3.5" disks were taken from the original NAS box (were not in a RAID in there), the other 2 x 2.5" ones I just had left there from the previous laptop upgrades (first upgraded the 1 TB HDD by the 2 TB HDD and then replaced by a new 2 TB SSD).
+The 3 x 3.5" disks were taken from the original NAS box (were not in RAID in there), the other 2 x 2.5" ones I just had left there from the previous laptop upgrades (first upgraded the 1 TB HDD by the 2 TB HDD and then replaced by a new 2 TB SSD).

 In addition, the last 2 TB 2.5" is a [SMR drive](https://en.wikipedia.org/wiki/Shingled_magnetic_recording) (which is generally not great for the performance, event though it has a much larger cache, and was the main reason for upgrading it for the SSD in the laptop).